Chewing Tobacco and Smokeless Tobacco Injuries

-If you or a loved one has suffered an illness or injury that might be caused from smokeless or chewing tobacco, you should first contact your doctor or other healthcare professional.
+If you or a loved one has suffered an illness or injury that might be caused by smokeless or chewing tobacco, you should first contact your doctor or other healthcare professional.

-You should also contact an experienced attorney to discuss your legal options, and any potential rights to a legal remedy for any harm caused from the tobacco.
+You should also contact an experienced attorney to discuss your legal options and any potential rights to a legal remedy for any harm caused by the tobacco.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.